CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 This book describes building such a large scalable architecture with domain-driven design and does so by using examples; The software foundation for the [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).

+In the context of this book a module is the standalone drawn box, or in practice an Xcode project which encapsulates frameworks, test bundles etc. Further to quote [Apple](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Concepts/WhatAreFrameworks.html): *A framework is a hierarchical directory that encapsulates shared resources, such as a dynamic shared library, nib files, image files, localized strings, header files, and reference documentation in a single package.
+Multiple applications can use all of these resources simultaneously.
+The system loads them into memory as needed and shares the one copy of the resource among all applications whenever possible.*

 ## Design
 In this book, I chose to use the architecture that I think is the most flexible.
 It is a five-layer architecture that consists of the following layers: